Morocco's Sofiane Boufal stars as Celta Vigo edge Girona | Goal.com

 The 25-year-old was cautioned in the 70th minute before he was substituted for Andrew Hjulsager later in the game.

-The victory saw Celta Vigo move to the 14th spot in the log after gathering 35 points from 33 games.
+The victory saw Celta Vigo move to the 14th spot on the table after gathering 35 points from 33 games.

 Boufal has now scored three goals in 31 league appearances this season and will hope to continue the form in their next game against Espanyol on Wednesday.